Automatic-Ingest-Digital-Archives/SCALA/Manual Ingest/README.md

     </tbody>
 </table>

-#### iii.
+#### iv.
 Create a filelist and filetree <span title="It's always handy to create a filelist about all the files in a SIP or in an archive.
 You can use this as an authoritative list of all the material received + as an inventory for researchers.
 This step is also recommended because Roda-in deletes without a log all empty folders.
 You should be able to restore the original file structure based on the filelist.
 Make sure the filelist lists files, folders and eventually symbolic links (hyperlinks to files stored elsewhere)."><i>[recommended]</i></span>

 A filelist is a text file containing all folders and files in your TS.
 A filetree contains the same information in a more human readable form.